 Interstitial Lung Disease

 HYCAMTIN has been associated with reports of interstitial lung disease (ILD), some of which have been fatal [see ADVERSE REACTIONS].
 Underlying risk factors include history of ILD, pulmonary fibrosis, lung cancer, thoracic exposure to radiation, and use of pneumotoxic drugs and/or colony stimulating factors.
-Patients should be monitored for pulmonary symptoms indicative of interstitial lung disease (e.g., cough, fever, dyspnea, and/or hypoxia), and HYCAMTIN should be discontinued if a new diagnosis of ILD is confirmed.
+Monitor patients for pulmonary symptoms indicative of interstitial lung disease (e.g., cough, fever, dyspnea, and/or hypoxia), and discontinue HYCAMTIN if a new diagnosis of ILD is confirmed.

 Pregnancy Category D

-Carcinogenicity testing of topotecan has not been done.
-Nevertheless, topotecan is known to be genotoxic to mammalian cells and is a probable carcinogen.
+Carcinogenicity testing of topotecan has not been performed.
+Topotecan is known to be genotoxic to mammalian cells and is a probable carcinogen.
 Topotecan was mutagenic to L5178Y mouse lymphoma cells and clastogenic to cultured human lymphocytes with and without metabolic activation.
 It was also clastogenic to mouse bone marrow.
 Topotecan did not cause mutations in bacterial cells.

-Topotecan given to female rats prior to mating at a dose of 1.4 mg/m² IV (about 3/5th of the oral clinical dose on a mg/m² basis) caused superovulation possibly related to inhibition of follicular atresia.
+Topotecan given to female rats prior to mating at a dose of 1.4 mg/m² IV (about equal to the clinical dose on a mg/m² basis) caused superovulation possibly related to inhibition of follicular atresia.
 This dose given to pregnant female rats also caused increased pre-implantation loss.
-Studies in dogs given 0.4 mg/m² IV (about 1/6th the oral clinical dose on a mg/m² basis) of topotecan daily for a month suggest that treatment may cause an increase in the incidence of multinucleated spermatogonial giant cells in the testes.
+Studies in dogs given 0.4 mg/m² IV (about 1/4th the clinical dose on a mg/m² basis) of topotecan daily for a month suggest that treatment may cause an increase in the incidence of multinucleated spermatogonial giant cells in the testes.
 Topotecan may impair fertility in women and men.

 Use In Specific Populations

 HYCAMTIN can cause fetal harm when administered to a pregnant woman.
-In rabbits, an IV dose of 0.10 mg/kg/day (about equal to the clinical IV dose on a mg/m² basis) given on days 6 through 20 of gestation caused maternal toxicity, embryolethality, and reduced fetal body weight.
-In the rat, an IV dose of 0.23 mg/kg/day (about equal to the clinical IV dose on a mg/m² basis) given for 14 days before mating through gestation day 6 caused fetal resorption, microphthalmia, pre-implant loss, and mild maternal toxicity.
-An IV dose of 0.10 mg/kg/day (about half the clinical IV dose on a mg/m² basis) given to rats on days 6 through 17 of gestation caused an increase in post-implantation mortality.
+In rabbits, a dose of 0.10 mg/kg/day (about equal to the clinical dose on a mg/m basis) given on days 6 through 20 of gestation caused maternal toxicity, embryolethality, and reduced fetal body weight.
+In the rat, a dose of 0.23 mg/kg/day (about equal to the clinical dose on a mg/m² basis) given for 14 days before mating through gestation day 6 caused fetal resorption, microphthalmia, pre-implant loss, and mild maternal toxicity.
+A dose of 0.10 mg/kg/day (about half the clinical dose on a mg/m² basis) given to rats on days 6 through 17 of gestation caused an increase in post-implantation mortality.
 This dose also caused an increase in total fetal malformations.
 The most frequent malformations were of the eye (microphthalmia, anophthalmia, rosette formation of the retina, coloboma of the retina, ectopic orbit), brain (dilated lateral and third ventricles), skull, and vertebrae.

-There are no adequate and well controlled studies of HYCAMTIN in pregnant women.
-If this drug is used during pregnancy, or if a patient becomes pregnant while taking this drug, the patient should be apprised of the potential hazard to the fetus.
+There are no adequate and well-controlled studies of HYCAMTIN in pregnant women.
+If this drug is used during pregnancy, or if a patient becomes pregnant while receiving HYCAMTIN, the patient should be apprised of the potential hazard to the fetus [see WARNINGS AND PRECAUTIONS].

 Safety and effectiveness in pediatric patients have not been established.